kd7tck/swissarmyNES/DESIGN.md

 - **Completion Criteria:** A single channel produces a major chord sound.

 ## Phase 25: Audio - Full Scale Synth System and UI
 **Goal:** Full Synth system and User Interface in GUI for creating, editing, importing sound effects.
-This new system is seperate from the current audio system used for music tracks.
+This new UI system is seperate from the current UI audio system used for music tracks.
 - **Action Items:**
     - Create Full scale synth sound effect system.
     - Create robust UI for creating, editing and importing.